sidney-eliot/3d-artists-handbook/content/organic-and-hard-surface-sculpting-and-modeling.md

 1. Make sure the origin is at the point where the object should connect with the target object
 2. Extrude outwards at the connection point.
 And add a 4 segment bevel at the lowest corner
 3. Make a vertex group and assign every edge loop a different weight.
-Starting a the most outer loop with a weight of 1.
-Second most outer a weight of
+Starting at the outermost loop with a weight of 1.
+Give the second outermost a weight of
 0.8 and so on.
 After assigning weight 0.2 stop.
 4. Set cursor to object origin.
 Add a grid, and turn on wireframe for that object.
 Then press F9 and adjust the grid topology density.
-The more curve the target has the more dense the gird has to be.
+The more curve the target has, the more dense the gird has to be.
 5. Add a surface deform mod to the object.
 Target: Grid, Click Bind.
 6. Apply scale and rotation for grid, object and parent object to grid
 7. Add Shrinkwrap mod to gird.
 Snap Mode: Outside surface, Target: Target Object
-8. Turn on face snap.
+8. Enable face snap.
 Snap With: Median, Align Rotation to Target.
 And place the grid on the target surface
 9. Add DataTransfer mod on Object.
 Source: Target Object, Vertex Group: vertex group from 3., Face Corner Data: Custom Normals

 ⚪ >